 You should use Go's formatting tool gofmt to format your code before handing in.
 You can format your code by running:

 This will overwrite your code with a formatted version of it for all go files in the current directory.
+You will be graded for this!

 7 Handing in